 Uzbekistan is located in the center of Central Asia and it permits to combine any tour of Uzbekistan with a tour to one or more neighboring countries – Kyrgyzstan, Turkmenistan, Kazakhstan, and Tajikistan.
 Uzbekistan & Turkmenistan and Uzbekistan & Kyrgyzstan tours are the most popular multi-country tours in the STANs.

 How long is the Most Popular Uzbekistan Trip?

+Generally, a 10 Day trip is perfect for experiencing the best Highlights of Uzbekistan.
 The most popular tours to Uzbekistan include visits to Tashkent, Samarkand, Bukhara, and Khiva and the average duration of this kind of tour is 8-12 days.
-Generally, a 10 Day trip is perfect for experiencing the Highlights of Uzbekistan.
+However, during an 8-12 day trip, you can also visit either Shahrisabz, Nukus and stay overnight in a yurt camp.

 What are the Special Events or Dates to Travel to Uzbekistan?